 - Introduction to industrial hygiene

 - Welding permit-required confined spaces

-OSHA #511 Occupational Safety and Health Standards for General Industry course completed within the last seven years and five years of general industy safety experience.
-A bachelor or higher college degree in occupational safety and health or industrial hygiene by an accredited college or university, a Certified Safety Professional (CSP) or Certified Industrial Hygienist (CIH) designation in the applicable training area may be substituted for two years of experience.
-Authorized OSHA Outreach Training Program trainers are required to attend OSHA #503 Update for General Industry Outreach Trainers at least once every four (4) years to maintain their trainer status.
-These prerequisites will be verified when you pre-register for the course.
+OSHA #511 Occupational Safety and Health Standards for General Industry taken within the last 7 years and five (5) years of general industry safety experience.
+A bachelor’s degree (or higher) in occupational safety and health or industrial hygiene from an accredited college or university, a Certified Safety Professional (CSP) or a Certified Industrial Hygienist (CIH) designation may be substituted for a total of two (2) years of experience.
+Authorized OSHA General Industry Outreach Training Program trainers are required to attend OSHA #503 Update for General Industry Outreach Trainers at least once every four (4) years to maintain their trainer status.
 You must complete the Prerequisite Verification Form and a photo of your Government-Issued ID with your registration.